Saket2701/Rubiks_Solver/README.md

 2. `PatternDatabases`: A module for constructing and managing pattern databases used in heuristic searches.
 3. `Algorithms`: Implementation of path-finding algorithms, including BFS, DFS, IDDFS, and IDA*.
 4. `Utilities`: Utility functions for custom data types, file I/O, and more.
+5. `Cmake`: This has been used to configure and manage the build process.
+The initial setup of CMake was facilitated through Jet Brains's "Clion" IDE.However, for those who wish to work with the project in different Integrated
+            Development Environments (IDEs) like Visual Studio Code or need to integrate it into various scenarios, you can make use of the following files:

+           1. CMakePresets.json
+           2. CMakeUserPresets.json

 ## Getting Started